microsoft/LightGBM/docs/GPU-Windows.md

 ---

-## MinGW correct compiler selection
+## MinGW Correct Compiler Selection

 If you are expecting to use LightGBM without R, you need to install MinGW.
 Installing MinGW is straightforward, download [this](http://iweb.dl.sourceforge.net/project/mingw-w64/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/installer/mingw-w64-install.exe).